 In the last years, the government in many countries have increased their safety standards to provide more safety in public transportation.
 Many controllers that are currently on the market don‘t fulfill the requirements and need additional and often expensive safety devices.
 In this Webinar MEN show you how to cover all requirements from the beginning with just a single system.

 Innovation in high speed data converters and demystifying of high speed JESD interconnect

 High speed data converters offer superior performance, high input bandwidths and integrated signal processing.
 But increasing processing speed whilst ensuring desired precision is a challenge often faced by design engineers.

-This webinar will discuss such and many other issues in designing critical military, communication and telecom applications.
-The session will also explain the working of the JESD204B high speed SERDES link designed for high speed converters.
-Additionally, attendees will benefit from deep insights into different JESD layers, subclasses and definitions.
-Furthermore, the webinar will focus on the need for such interconnects and discuss common "high-performance metrics" that are associated with high speed serial interfaces.
+This webinar discussed such and many other issues in designing critical military, communication and telecom applications.
+The session explained the working of the JESD204B high speed SERDES link designed for high speed converters.
+Additionally, attendees learned more from deep insights into different JESD layers, subclasses and definitions.
+Furthermore, the webinar focussed on the need for such interconnects and discuss common "high-performance metrics" that are associated with high speed serial interfaces.

 A smart processor for the Smart Grid

 In this article, we show how the Intel Atom processor E3800 product family delivers the reliability, security, performance, and efficiency that smart grids require.
 We also show how DFI is using these processors to power intelligent solutions for smart meters and substation communication systems.
 These solutions can help utilities leverage the smart grid to optimize energy production and delivery, meet growing demand with fewer power plants, reduce outages, improve customer service, and enhance environmental stewardship.